swissup/swissup.github.io/m1/attributepages/use-cases/brand-block-on-product-page.md

 ### Inline php code

-You can add the code below in any template, that is shown on product page.
+You can add the code mentioned below to any template, that is shown on product page.

-To add block right after product name, you'll need to edit `app/design/frontend/YOUR_PACKAGE/YOUR_THEME/template/catalog/product/view.phtml`
+To add a block right after the product name, you have to edit `app/design/frontend/YOUR_PACKAGE/YOUR_THEME/template/catalog/product/view.phtml`

-See the [list of available attributepages/product helper methods][product_helper_methods]
+Look at [list of available attributepages/product helper methods][product_helper_methods]

 ```php
 echo Mage::helper('attributepages/product')